espressif/esp-at/docs/en/Compile_and_Develop/How_to_implement_OTA_update.rst

 :link_to_translation:`zh_CN:[中文]`

-This document introduces how to implement OTA upgrade on ESP32 and ESP32-C3 series of modules.
+This document introduces how to implement OTA upgrade on {IDF_TARGET_NAME} series of modules.
 Currently, ESP-AT provides the following three OTA commands targeting at different scenarios.
 You could choose one command according to your needs.

   #. :ref:`AT+USEROTA <cmd-USEROTA>`
   #. :ref:`AT+CIUPDATE <cmd-UPDATE>`